Rat: Rat-free areas

 Rats are found in nearly all areas of Earth which are inhabited by human beings.
 The only rat-free continent is Antarctica, which is too cold for rat survival outdoors, and its lack of human habitation does not provide buildings to shelter them from the weather.
 However, rats have been introduced to many of the islands near Antarctica, and because of their destructive effect on native flora and fauna, efforts to eradicate them are ongoing.
-In particular, Bird Island (just off rat-infested South Georgia Island), where breeding seabirds could be badly affected if rats were introduced, is subject to special measures and regularly monitored for rat invasions.
+In particular, Bird Island (just off the previously rat-infested South Georgia Island), where breeding seabirds could be badly affected if rats were introduced, is subject to special measures and regularly monitored for rat invasions.

 In January 2015, an international "Rat Team" (organized by the South Georgia Heritage Trust) set sail from the Falkland Islands for the British Overseas Territory of South Georgia and the South Sandwich Islands on board a ship carrying three helicopters and 100 tons of rat poison with the objective of "reclaiming the island for its seabirds".
 Rats had wiped out more than 90% of the seabirds on South Georgia, and the sponsors hoped that once the rats were gone, it would regain its former status as home to the greatest concentration of seabirds in the world.

 As part of island restoration, some islands' rat populations have been eradicated to protect or restore the ecology.
 Hawadax Island, Alaska was declared rat free after 229 years and Campbell Island, New Zealand after almost 200 years.
 Breaksea Island in New Zealand was declared rat free in 1988 after an eradication campaign based on a successful trial on the smaller Hawea Island nearby.

 After an eradication programme, Lundy in England was declared free of brown and black rats in 2006, allowing a subsequent recovery of the island's seabirds.
 In 2008, the Scottish island of Canna was declared free of its 10,000 rat population after a three-year programme of baiting and trapping.